Djongov/ARM-templates/README.md

 - Create a Virtual network link in the Private DNS Zone to the VNET
 - Create two A records in that zone.
 One wildcard (*) pointing to the ILB Address and another wildcard for the scm (in the format of *.scm), again pointing to the ILB Address<br>

-What you need to do after this deployment is basically just start using the ASE:<br><br>
+What you need to do after this deployment is basically just start using the ASE:<br>

 - Create an App Service Plan (Isolated) by selecting the ASE as the plan's location<br>
 - Create a Web App</br></br>